-1 government or governmental subdivision, agency, or instrumentality, or other legal entity.
-2 (10) "Plain language" means words that the individual to whom a record is directed can 3 reasonably be expected to understand.
-The term includes words in a language other than 4 English.
-5 (11) "Record" means information that is inscribed on a tangible medium or that is stored 6 in an electronic or other medium and is retrievable in perceivable form.
-7 (12) "Release hearing" means a hearing under Section 301.
-8 (13) "Secured appearance bond" means a person's promise, secured by sufficient 9 [surety], deposit, lien or proof of access to collateral, to forfeit a specified sum if the individual 10 whose appearance is the subject of the bond absconds or does not appear.
-11 (14) "Unsecured appearance bond" means a person's unsecured promise to forfeit a 12 specified sum if the individual whose appearance is the subject of the bond absconds or does not 13 appear.
-14 15 16 Legislative Note: In paragraphs (2) and (3), include the state's term for a citation or the equivalent if the state adopts Article 2.
-17 18 Include paragraph (3) if the state adopts Article 2.
-19 20 21 22 In paragraph (4), insert the list of offenses or offense classes or types for which detention or the imposition of a financial condition that cannot be paid within the time prescribed in Article 3 is authorized.
-23 24 In paragraph (13), insert the state's term for "surety".
-25 Comment 26 27 28 29 30 31 32 Absconding versus nonappearance.
-The Act encourages courts to attend to the differences between pretrial risks.
-Often, pretrial statutes speak only in terms of "failure to appear".
-Nevertheless, there remains a conceptual difference between different types of failure to appear.
-"Absconding" has the purpose of evading justice, whereas "nonappearance" may result from impediments to appearance-for example, from cognitive limitations or difficult social circumstances.
-See generally Lauryn P. Gouldin, Defining Flight Risk, 85 U. CHI.
-L. REV. 677 (2018).
-The difference between absconding and nonappearance turns on the presence of a particular purpose.
-A person who must choose between attending a court date or maintaining her job may be said to have intentionally failed to appear in court, but this failure is an instance of nonappearance rather than absconding.
-Absconding entails the particular purpose of avoiding or delaying adjudication.
+1 record is directed can reasonably be expected to understand, which may include a language other 2 than English.
+3 (10(9) "Person" means an individual, estate, business or nonprofit entity, public 4 corporation, government or governmental subdivision, agency, or instrumentality, or other legal 5 entity.
+6 (10) "Plain language" means words that the individual to whom a record is directed can 7 reasonably be expected to understand.
+The term includes words in a language other than 8 English.
+9 (11) "Record" means information that is inscribed on a tangible medium or that is stored 10 in an electronic or other medium and is retrievable in perceivable form.
+11 (12) "Release hearing" means a hearing held-under Section 301.
+12 (13) "Secured appearance bond" means a person's promise by a person to forfeit a 13 specified sum that is , secured by collateral approved by the court in the form of a sufficient 14 [surety], deposit, lien, [surety], or proof of access to collateral, to forfeit a specified sum if the 15 individual whose appearance is the subject of the collateral, if the individual fails to bond 16 absconds or does not appear.
+17 (14) "Unsecured appearance bond" means a person's unsecured promise by a person to 18 payforfeit a specified sum that if the individual whose appearance is not secured by collateral, if 19 the individual fails to subject of the bond absconds or does not appear.
+20 21 Legislative Note: In paragraphsparagraph (2) and (3), insert), include the state's term for a citation, summons to appear, or the equivalent if the state adopts Article 2.
+22 23 Only include paragraph (3) if the state adopts Article 2.
+24 25 26 27 In paragraph (4), insert the state's list of offenses or offense classes or types for which detention or unaffordable bail maythe imposition of a financial condition that cannot be paid within the time prescribed in Article 3 is authorized under Articles 3 and 4.

+In paragraphs paragraph (13) and (14), insert the state's term for "surety".